 Effective January 1, 2020, Alberta replaced the GHG regulation (the Carbon Competitiveness Incentive Regulation) with the Technology Innovation and Emissions Reduction Regulation ("TIER").
 TIER applies to all of the Company's assets in Alberta (as an alternative to the federal fuel charge).
 In December 2022, the Alberta government published changes to TIER that took effect January 1, 2023, that reduce the amount of emissions allocations for regulated facilities.
 Emissions coverage within TIER was also expanded to include flaring from all TIER regulated facilities.
-The carbon price in Alberta for emissions above the TIER regulated limits started at \$50/tonne in 2022 and increases annually in \$15/tonne increments from \$65/tonne in 2023 to \$170/tonne in 2030, which aligns with the federal carbon pricing schedule.
-The Alberta government has published a carbon pricing schedule to 2030 that aligns with the federal carbon pricing schedule for that period.
+The carbon price in Alberta for emissions above the TIER regulated limits was \$65/tonne in 2023 and increases annually in \$15/tonne increments to \$170/tonne in 2030, which aligns with the federal carbon pricing schedule.
 The non-operated Scotford Upgrader and North West Redwater bitumen upgrader and refinery are also subject to compliance under TIER.

-In British Columbia, the carbon tax on fuel consumed and gas flared and vented in the province is currently being assessed at \$50/tonne of CO2e increasing to \$65/tonne on April 1, 2023 and continuing to increase by \$15/tonne CO2e annually until reaching \$170/tonne of CO2e in 2030.
-British Columbia has announced that it will replace its carbon tax for large industrial emitters with an output based pricing system, the details of which will be released later in 2023.
-Effective April 1, 2023, large emitters will be exempted from the "retail" carbon tax and will pay for GHG emissions that exceed performance based emission limits.
-The British Columbia government has implemented a program (the CleanBC Plan) to partially mitigate the impact of the carbon tax increases on emissions intensive trade exposed (EITE) sectors.
-On March 14, 2023, British Columbia announced its intention to put an emissions cap in place for the oil and gas industry to ensure that the province meets its 2030 emissions reduction target for the sector.
+In British Columbia, the carbon tax on fuel consumed and gas flared and vented in the province is currently being assessed at \$65/tonne of CO_2 e and is expected to continue to increase by \$15/tonne CO_2 e annually until reaching \$170/tonne of CO_2 e in 2030 as stated in the 2023 provincial budget, which aligns with the federal carbon pricing schedule.
+Additionally, the government of British Columbia announced in its 2023 budget that it would replace its carbon tax for large industrial emitters with an output based pricing system that will take effect on April 1, 2024.
+In March 2023, British Columbia announced its intention to implement an emissions cap in place for the oil and gas industry to ensure that the province meets its 2030 emissions reduction target for the sector.
 This target aims to reduce oil and gas industry emissions by 33-38% below 2007 levels by 2030.
-The British Columbia government targets completion of stakeholder consultations on the final design of the emissions cap by the end of 2023.
+The British Columbia government also announced its intention to implement a Net-Zero New Industry policy.

 As part of its Prairie Resilience Plan, the Saskatchewan government has a regulation ("The Management and Reduction of Greenhouse Gases (Standards and Compliance) Regulations") that applies to facilities emitting more than 25 kilotonnes of CO2e annually and requires the North Tangleflags in situ heavy crude oil facility and the Senlac in situ heavy crude oil facility to meet reduction targets for GHG emissions effective 2020.
 This regulation also enables facilities below the threshold to aggregate and opt into the Saskatchewan regulatory system as an alternative to the federal fuel charge.
+This regulation also adopts the federal carbon pricing schedule to 2030.